WhatsApp/erlfmt/doc/FormattingDecisionAssociative.md

 A ++ B ++
     C
 ```

+This rewriting is only internal to `erlfmt` and does not affect the semantics of the code.
+`erlfmt` does not place any new parenthesis and the formatted code will be parsed as right associative again.

 This works for all binary operators, except `=` and `::` which are the only two operators than can be chained and also have next break fits behaviour if the container on the right is also next break fits, for example a list.
 Here is an example of how equal is formatted with next break fits with a list of the right side, given we had to break the line: